kirill-vo/lab-framework/kubernetes/01/tasks/7/task.md

 ## Requirements:
 - Metrics Server Manifest is located here: `/opt/metrics-server.yaml`
+- If Kubernetes responds with `error: metrics not available yet` just wait for a while

 ## Check that:
 - Metrics Server is deployed successfully and is `Running`